Polish Press Agency (PAP)

 Ownership and governance

-PAP’s governance structures, including the Management and Supervisory Board as well as an advisory Programming Council, are all appointed by the National Media Council, following the same model that applies to TVP and Polish Radio.
-The Treasury wholly owns PAP.
+PAP’s governance structure—its Management Board, Supervisory Board, and advisory Programming Council—is appointed by the National Media Council (RNM), following the same model used for TVP and Polish Radio.
+The Polish Treasury remains its sole owner.

-The new coalition, comprising the centrist Civic Coalition (KO), center-right Third Way (Trzecia Droga), and The Left (Lewica), led by Prime Minister Donald Tusk, began reforming the public media in the country in the fall of 2023.
-Their goal was to transform these institutions into independent, impartial, and pluralistic news outlets.
-However, their attempts have been blocked by Polish President Andrzej Duda, who represents the interests of the PiS party.
+After the opposition’s victory in the 15 October 2023 elections, a coalition of the Civic Coalition (KO), Third Way (Trzecia Droga), and The Left (Lewica) led by Prime Minister Donald Tusk began reforming the country’s public service media.
+Their stated goal was to transform these outlets into independent, impartial, and pluralistic institutions.
+However, previous President Andrzej Duda, aligned with the former ruling Law and Justice (PiS) party, has blocked many of these initiatives.

-In late December 2023, President Duda vetoed a bill related to state media subsidies that the coalition put forward, labeling their actions as “illegal” seizure of public media.
-In response, the culture minister announced on December 27, 2023, that TVP, Polish Radio, and PAP would be placed into liquidation, a move aimed at taking back control of public service media from the former ruling PiS party.
-This decision came after the management of TVP, loyal to PiS, was replaced before Christmas 2023.
+In late December 2023, Duda vetoed a public media subsidy bill, calling the government’s moves an “illegal” seizure of public media.
+In response, the Ministry of Culture announced on 27 December 2023 that TVP, Polish Radio, and PAP would be placed into liquidation, following the dismissal just before Christmas of PiS-loyal managers.

 Source of funding and budget